arialdomartini/refactoring-trivia-csharp/TRANSCRIPT.md

 How can we know that we didn't change anything?
 We need to cover the application code with automatic tests With legacy application it's particular kind of tests.
-We want write application end-to-end tests also knows as Characterization Tests.
+We want write application tests also knows as Characterization Tests.

 TODO: add or not?
 ## Quick FizzBuzz Demo